rpede/tutorial-react-ci/README.md

 ![Use this template screenshot](https://docs.github.com/assets/cb-76823/mw-1440/images/help/repository/use-this-template-button.webp)

 3. Click "Create repository from template"
-4. Clone the repository following [these instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+4. Clone the repository following the instructions [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
-5. Open your local clone in WebStorm or other editor
+5. Open your local clone in WebStorm or another editor

 ## Initial workflow

-To start things of, let's create a new workflow.
+To start things off, let's create a new workflow.

 Create a new file `.github/workflows/ci.yml` by right-clicking on project folder in **Project** panel.
 Then _New_ -> _File_ and type the path.

 ![Adding ci.yml file](./docs/add-ci_yml.png)